amelief/PHPAskIt/README.txt

 2. Open config.php in a plain text editor such as Notepad for Windows.
 Change the values in quotes to those matching your database details.
 The file is commented out to help you know what to edit.

-You can change the $askably['table'] variable (the table name) to anything you like - it doesn't particularly matter since you do not need to remember this to use the script.
-However, if you already have an installation of Askably on your site, even if it is not in the same database, you will need to change it to something you have not used before as it is also the name of the login cookie.
+You can change the $phpaskit['table'] variable (the table name) to anything you like - it doesn't particularly matter since you do not need to remember this to use the script.
+However, if you already have an installation of PHPAskIt on your site, even if it is not in the same database, you will need to change it to something you have not used before as it is also the name of the login cookie.
 If you do not change it, you will have problems logging in.

 3. Once you have finished editing config.php, and that you have checked over the details to make sure they're correct, upload all the files and folders to your server.
-It does not matter where you put them, though you should remember for linking in your site. ;) You should put the import folder inside the folder where you install Askably; for example if you installed it in the folder /faq, then the import folder should be placed in the /faq folder as well.
+It does not matter where you put them, though you should remember for linking in your site. ;) You should put the import folder inside the folder where you install PHPAskIt; for example if you installed it in the folder /faq, then the import folder should be placed in the /faq folder as well.

 4. When the files have finished being uploaded, go to install.php in your browser.
 The url to this file will be wherever you uploaded it, eg. if you uploaded it to the folder /myfolder/questions/ then the url will look something like yoursite.com/myfolder/questions/install.php.

 install.php will take you through the rest of the setup process.

 You do not have to use the header and footer files supplied in the zip file.
 If you want to use your own header and footer files for your question page, enter the ABSOLUTE PATH to your files where specified in install.php.
 An absolute path usually looks like this: /home/username/public_html/folder/file.html, where "username" is replaced with the name you use to login to your FTP and control panel (your absolute path depends on your host - it may not look anything like this example).
 If you do not know your absolute path, ask your host about it.
-If you have header and footer files in the same directory as your Askably files, you can enter a relative path.
+If you have header and footer files in the same directory as your PHPAskIt files, you can enter a relative path.
 A relative path normally looks like this: filename.html - basically just the name of the file you want to use.
 Please be aware that these header and footer files will only be used on the questions page, not the admin panel.
-Do NOT fill in these sections if you want to use your WordPress theme with Askably.
+Do NOT fill in these sections if you want to use your WordPress theme with PHPAskIt.
 Instead, fill in the absolute path to wp-blog-header.php (this file is in your WordPress folder).

 5. After you have finished entering all your settings, click submit.
 Did you get a success message?
 Yes?
 Good!
 The script has been installed successfully.
 Log back into your FTP and delete the install.php and upgrade.php files (if you don't do this, you won't be able to use the script).